OlivierBlanvillain/SlickChair-report/content.md

 do not need transactions for most operations still the go to product because of the abstraction layer, the backup capabilities and the power of the query engine.

 - functional, immutable database
 - database as a value, queries as a function
 - timestamp implementation
 - allows for concurrent read/write
 - single thread alternative for

-# Evaluation

-Some subset of @ocs, @act, @symposion, @openconferenceware...

-  - compilers, typechecking everywhere
-  - server as a function
-  - case classes all the way

 # Future work:

 - Macros
 - Scala.js

 # Conclusion

 - ...